 General Meetings

-The next General Meeting is on April 11, 2024.
-The program is described above and in our Events Calendar.
+The next General Meeting is on Thursday night at 7:00 PM on May 8, 2025.
+The program is described in our Events Calendar.
 Please remember several of our former meetings are posted on YouTube channel.
 Click Here to visit our channel.

 Injured Bird?